schneems/non-developers-on-rails/source/01-project/README.md

       create  bin/bundle
       create  bin/rails
       create  bin/rake
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  bin/setup
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  bin/update
       create  bin/yarn
       create  config
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/routes.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/application.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/environment.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/secrets.yml
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/cable.yml
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/puma.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/spring.rb
       create  config/environments
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/environments/development.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/environments/production.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/environments/test.rb
       create  config/initializers
       create  config/initializers/application_controller_renderer.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config/initializers/assets.rb
       create  config/initializers/backtrace_silencers.rb
       create  config/initializers/cookies_serializer.rb